Four mountain towns deliver the best of winter.

 This mountain may sit far from the mega resorts near Salt Lake City, but don't let its southern Utah location fool you.
 Perched on the same sandstone upland that's home to Zion and Bryce Canyon National Parks, Brian Head tops out at around 11,000 feet and wrings plenty of snow from storms that arrive after speeding across the desert below.

 Thanks to its remove, this ski area maintains a laid-back atmosphere.
 Its parking lot is calm enough that mothers pause there to rub sunscreen on their children.
-At the base of the slopes, the lift operators don't bother with rope mazes.
-"Why would they?" says local photographer Mike Saemisch.
-"I've never seen a line here."
 Because of its quiet runs and uncomplicated terrain, Brian Head is approachable for beginners.
 "Kids ski without adult supervision and it's a safe place for them to do that," says instructor Maggie Lamb.
 Families also enjoy the 11 tubing lanes that zoom squealing riders through a series of undulations, contrails of snowflake pixie dust hanging in their wake.

-Beyond the slopes, the Restaurant at Cedar Breaks Lodge and Spa serves plates of fettuccine alfredo with creamy clam sauce.
+Beyond the slopes, the Restaurant at Cedar Breaks Lodge & Spa serves plates of fettuccine alfredo with creamy clam sauce.
 And hundreds of miles of scenic trails crisscross the surrounding Dixie National Forest.
-From nearby Thunder Mountain Motorsports, guides lead snowmobile tours through forests of aspen and past ancient bristlecone pines to Cedar Breaks National Monument, where the blanket of white snow throws yellow, orange, and red rock formations into stark relief.
+From nearby Thunder Mountain Motorsports, guides lead snowmobile tours through forests of aspen and past ancient bristlecone pines, with views of Cedar Breaks National Monument, where the blanket of white snow throws yellow, orange, and red rock formations into stark relief.
 It's beautiful country that visitors often have all to themselves.
 (866) 930-1010, brianhead.com. —Jim Harris

-This article was first published in January 2015.
+This article was first published in January 2015 and updated in January 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.